stanleyvictorp/Excel-Analytics/README.md

 ## Objective 2:

-1. Use the VLOOKUP() function to retrieve all the customer names that correspond to their respective 'customer_id' listed in the orders table.
+1. Retrieve all the customer names that correspond to their respective 'customer_id' listed in the orders table.

-2. Use the INDEX-MATCH() function to retrieve all the product names that correspond to their respective 'product_id' listed in the orders table.
+2. Retrieve all the product names that correspond to their respective 'product_id' listed in the orders table.

-3. Use XLOOKUP() to obtain the corresponding 'price (in Rs)' of the products listed in the orders table.
+3. Obtain the corresponding 'price (in Rs)' of the products listed in the orders table.

-4. Create a new column named "total_price" in the orders table that calculates the product of 'qty' and 'price (in INR)'# Excel-Analytics
+4. Calculate the product of 'qty' and 'price (in INR)'# Excel-Analytics